wjtreutel/deadball/README.md

 ## What's Included
 On the Back End:
 * retrieveMLBRosters.py  -- Lambda function to retrieve roster from MLB database
-* retrieveDeadballRoster.py (unfinished) -- retrieves prior team from DynamoDB or generates a new one from scratch
+* retrieveDeadballRoster.py (coming soon) -- retrieves prior team from DynamoDB or generates a new one from scratch

 On the Front End:
 * index.html & fetchRoster.js -- Displays MLB team from given year in table format